Background

 Haplogroup I-P109 Thomas Fox of Concord, MA, Group

-One of our most prolific groups, consisting of six matching descendants of Thomas Fox of Concord, MA, born in England in 1618 plus four matching Foxes tested by FTDNA.
+Six matching descendants of Thomas Fox , born in England in 1619 plus two matching Foxes tested by FTDNA.
 We also have three matching results from the SMGF database who trace back to Thomas Fox and another matching Fox result who was tested by Relative Genetics.
-Two have been tested Haplogroup I-P109, a subclade of I-M253 that may indicate Scandinavian origin, and Thomas Fox's baptismal record has been tied to St. Olave's Church in London on Silver Street.
-Several men named Calkins/Caulkins also appear to be related.
-Apparent matches with other surnames are common in Haplogroup I-M253 but these are close enough to appear real.
+Two have been tested Haplogroup I-P109, which may indicate Scandinavian origin and Thomas Fox has been tied to a Scandinavian Church in London.

 Haplogroup J1